Chonga: In cultural and gender studies

-According to a 2009 article by gender studies scholar Jillian Hernandez, feminist literature covering chongas remains sparse, even after their profile was raised by the Chongalicious video.
-Hernandez contrasts this with the extensive body of work on Chicana feminism, which explores the chola and chusma phenomena.
 Hernandez argues the chonga image has become iconic in Miami, and states that the aesthetic appeal of the chonga can be considerable, which in her opinion partly explains why the cheerleaders set of photographs was successful in launching Gispert's international career.

 Since 2012, reggaeton and trap artist La Goony Chonga has drawn added attention to the subculture by openly and proudly identifying as a chonga.

 The portrayal of chongas in the media can, however, be problematic, sometimes even repressive, as powerful negative images contribute to Latinas internalizing pressure to conform which originates from the dominant Anglo-American culture.
 Stereotypical representations of chongas can play a role in the United States' wider culture wars, adding to concerns about the sexuality of some Latina women being "out of control" with their perceived high rate of reproduction.
 Citing earlier work by Isabel Molina Guzmán, Hernandez relates this to the Elián González affair, where the media portrayal of Marisleysis González as having the chonga-like characteristic of emotional excess contributed to the degradation of the privileged, "model minority status" that Cuban Americans had previously enjoyed.

-In her own research, Hernandez found that most people she questioned considered "chonga" a pejorative term.
-One respondent even went as far as to say the term sums up all the negative Latina stereotypes.
-A few asserted that while they know several chongas, they don't know any who self-identify as such.
-Sometimes Latina women will admit they went through a brief "chonga" phase in their early teens, but later came to view the style as uncool.
-Yet some chongas chose to retain the identity into their twenties.
-Hernandez also found that some young woman are proud to call themselves chongas.
-Several expressed pride in their sexual attractiveness.
 The creators of "Chongalicious", who are themselves middle class, found they had considerably more male attention while pretending to be chongas, one of them saying back in 2007 that "I think we would have boyfriends if we were real chongas."
 Hernandez suggests that the chonga sub culture is in several ways a positive thing, representing women who are not shamed into invisibility by their low-class status or ethnic identity.
 She anticipates a broadening and deepening of feminist scholarship on chongas, to uncover the ways in which the chonga identity can be helpful to young women exploring their "bodies and pleasures".